-For the method of determination of expected credit loss of contract assets and accounting treatment methods, please refer to the accounting treatment of accounts receivable in relation to Note "III.
+For the method of determination of expected credit loss of contract assets and accounting treatment methods, please refer to Note "III.
 (X) 6.
-Testing of Impairment of Financial Assets and Accounting Treatment Methods".
+Test and accounting methods for impairment of financial assets".

 (XIV) Assets classified as held-for-sale

 A non-current asset or disposal group is classified as asset held-for-sale when the book amount of the asset is recovered principally through a disposal (including an exchange of non-monetary assets with commercial substance) rather than through continuing use.